rafatower/curriculum/05-advanced-javascript/02_advanced_functions.md

 A good programming language is more that just a means for instructing a computer to perform tasks.
-It also help us think about the processes, by providing a way to combine simple ideas to form more complex ones.
+It also help us think about the processes, by providing a way to *combine simple ideas to form more complex ones*.

 Abstractions allow to write bigger pieces of code in terms of simpler elements.
-This is similar to a natural language, when we define new terms so we can refer to them later without giving all the details again.
-JavaScript has two means of by which compound elements can be named and manipulated as units: functions and objects.
+This is similar to a natural language, where we define new terms so we can refer to them later without giving all the details again.
+JavaScript has two means by which compound elements can be named and manipulated as units: **functions** and **objects**.

 Functions are descriptions of the rules for manipulating data.
 They create abstractions around procedures, that is, a series of steps that we want to make on some given elements to produce a result.
-They take arguments and return a value, in a way similar to the functions in mathematics.
+They take arguments and return a value, in a way similar to functions in mathematics.

 In JavaScript, functions are first-class citizens, that is, they can